-- .
-The content, compliance with and auditing of the Farm Environment Plan. - ii.
+- i.
+The content, compliance with and auditing of the Farm Environment Plan, to manage diffuse discharges of sediment, phosphorus, pathogens, and nitrogen in accordance with table 3.11-1 Freshwater Objectives, limits, or targets for the sub catchment. - ii.
 The actions and timeframes to achieve Good Farming Practices or better in order to reduce the diffuse discharge of nitrogen, phosphorus, sediment or microbial pathogens to water or to land where they may enter water. - iii.
 The effects, including cumulatively, of diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens, particularly where the activity may lead to an increase in the discharge of one or more contaminants. - iv.
-For enterprises, the procedures and limitations, including Nitrogen Reference Points, to be applied to land that enters or leaves the enterprise. - v.
-Where the Nitrogen Reference Point exceeds the 75th percentile nitrogen leaching value, actions, timeframes and other measures to ensure the diffuse discharge of nitrogen is reduced so that it does not exceed the 75th percentile nitrogen leaching value by 1 July 2026. - vi.
+For enterprises, the procedures and limitations, including Nitrogen Reference Points, to be applied to land that enters or leaves the enterprise.

+- v.
+Where the Nitrogen Reference Point exceeds the [Xth]75th percentile nitrogen leaching value, actions, timeframes and other measures to ensure the diffuse discharge of nitrogen is reduced so that it does not exceed the[Xth] 75th percentile nitrogen leaching value by 1 July 2026. - vi.
 The term of the resource consent. - vii.
 The timeframe and circumstances under which the consent conditions may be reviewed. - viii.
 Procedures for reviewing, amending and re-approving the Farm Environment Plan.

-3.11.5.4 Controlled Restricted Discretionary Activity Rule - Farming activities with a Farm Environment Plan not under a Certified Industry Scheme/Te Ture mo ngā Mahi ka āta Whakahaerehia - Ngā mahi i runga pāmu kua whai Mahere Taiao ā-Pāmu kāore i raro i te Kaupapa ā-Ahumahi kua Whai Tohu
+3.11.5.4 Controlled Restricted Discretionary Activity Rule - Farming activities with a Farm Environment Plan not under a Certified Industry Scheme/Te Ture mō ngā Mahi ka āta Whakahaerehia - Ngā mahi i runga pāmu kua whai Mahere Taiao ā-Pāmu kāore i raro i te Kaupapa ā-Ahumahi kua Whai Tohu